murgrehk/cloaked-wookie/README.md

 Seth Ebner

-Created: 16 August 2014

 Last Modified: 14 July 2015

 To use the Flashcard Viewer:

 1. Download the ZIP file
-2. Run fcv.py from the command line
+2. Run `python3 fcv.py` from the command line
 3. When prompted, enter the name of the .txt file containing the deck you want to play (leave off the .txt extension) and the number of cards you want to play

 Note:
-- You may quit answering cards at any time by entering QUIT
+- You may quit answering cards at any time by entering `QUIT` as your answer
-- You may see the answer without a penalty by entering PEEK
+- You may see the answer without a penalty by entering `PEEK` as your answer

 To add a deck:

-1. Create a .txt file in the Decks directory
+1. Create a .txt file in the `Decks` directory

 To add cards to a deck: